sunsided/os/README.md

 using `cargo build` from the workspace root is bound to fail.

-For the easiest build path, use `just build` instead of `cargo build`, or use any of the aliases defined in [`.cargo/config.toml`](.cargo/config.toml) (such as `cargo uefi-dev`).
+For the easiest build path, use `task build` instead of `cargo build`, or use any of the aliases defined in [`.cargo/config.toml`](.cargo/config.toml) (such as `cargo uefi-dev`).